 February 12-16, 2018

 Target Audience and Learning Objectives

-The 2017 Primary Care Review is designed for family physicians, internists, hospitalists and other physicians working in a primary care setting, as well as nurse practitioners, physician assistants and other health care providers involved in primary care.
+The 2018 Primary Care Review is designed for family physicians, internists, hospitalists, other physicians working in a primary care setting, and other primary care health care providers.

 At the conclusion of the course, participants will be able to:

-The Oregon Health & Science University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The School of Medicine, Oregon Health & Science University (OHSU), is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 American Medical Association: Oregon Health & Science University School of Medicine designates this live activity for a maximum of 34.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Academy of Family Physicians: Application for AAFP Credit has been filed with the American Academy of Family Physicians.
 Determination of credit is pending.